 You will be required to check the application of air or hydraulic service brakes.
 This procedure is designed to determine that the brakes are working correctly and that the vehicle does not pull to one side or the other.
 Pull forward at 5 mph, apply the service brake and stop.
 Check to see that the vehicle does not pull to either side and that it stops when brake is applied.

-Safety Belt
+Safety belt

-Check that the safety belt is securely mounted, adjusts, latches properly and is not ripped or frayed.
+Check that the safety belt is securely mounted, adjusts and latches properly.

-11.2 - External Inspection (All Vehicles)
+11.2 - External inspection (School buses, trucks and tractors)

-11.2.1- Steering
+11.2.1 - Steering